Official program title:

-3 months of general surgical training (including one month each in the intensive care unit and on the renal transplantation service)
+- 3 months of general surgical training (including one month each in the intensive care unit and on the renal transplantation service)

-- Junior resident level rotations at Children’s Hospital of Pittsburgh, Presbyterian/Montefiore, and the Veterans Affairs
+- Junior resident level rotations at Children’s Hospital of Pittsburgh, Presbyterian/Montefiore, and the VA Hospital of Pittsburgh

 - 6 months of dedicated research

 - 6 months of clinical rotations as a senior resident at Magee-Women's Hospital and Shadyside

 - High case volumes in all major urologic procedures ensures graduates of this program receive outstanding surgical training.